-Network load balancing relies on HTTP Health checks for determining instance health.
+Network load balancing relies on legacy HTTP Health checks for determining instance health.
 Even if your service does not use HTTP, you'll need to at least run a basic web server on each instance that the health check system can query.

 sessionAffinity parameter in

 If you are load balancing UDP packets, be aware of the following: